Shinzo Abe, powerful former Japan PM, leaves divided legacy - NewsBreak

 Shinzo Abe, powerful former Japan PM, leaves divided legacy

-Shinzo Abe was a political blueblood groomed for power.
-Japan 's longest serving prime minister, he was also perhaps the most polarizing, complex politician in recent Japanese history.
+TOKYO (AP) — Shinzo Abe was a political blueblood groomed for power.
+Japan’s longest serving prime minister, he was also perhaps the most polarizing, complex politician in recent Japanese history.

 Abe, who was assassinated Friday, angered both liberals at home and World War II victims in Asia with his hawkish push to revamp the military and his revisionist view that Japan was given an unfair verdict by history for its brutal past.